awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ```

 ## DESCRIPTION
-This command lets you import data into the lookup cache from a file with JSON formatted data.
+This command lets you import data into the lookup cache from a JSON file that was made using `Export-XRefLookupData`.
 If you use the `ApiKey` parameter, you can instead import just your API key from a string without having to invoke the main `Find-TwitchXRef` command.

-This command is meant to be used with files created using `Export-XRefLookupData`.
+This command DOES NOT send an "**XRefNewDataAdded**" event.

 ## EXAMPLES